Techspressionism: Digital & Beyond

 Techspressionism is defined by Urban Dictionary as “an artistic approach in which technology is utilized as a means to express emotional experience; a 21st century artistic and social movement.”

 Presenting innovative works in a broad range of styles, Southampton Arts Center’s new exhibition, TECHSPRESSIONISM – Digital & Beyond, will reflect the expressive potential of electronic media.
-The exhibition includes the works of more than 90 artists working with technology from more than 20 countries around the world.
+The exhibition includes the works of more than 90 artists working with technology from more than 20 countries around the world, and includes work from the notable contemporary artist and musician DJ Spooky, among many others.

 “I believe that the computer, and technology in general, are not separate from humankind, but are a natural extension of us,” Goldberg explains.
 “Technology is a continuum which is as old as humanity, not a novelty or fad, and the computer is just one of a long string of tools which have enabled human expression, including the typewriter, the camera, the printing press, the pen, the pencil, and paint.
 Critic Helen Harrison’s suggestion to redefine techspressionism as an ‘approach’ rather than a ‘style’ has been critical in its development as a movement.
 This transformed techspressionism from a technological aesthetic into a philosophical methodology that artists around the world have been able to identify with.”